MERINO WOOL YARN

 Although the merino is an excellent grazer and very adaptable, it is bred chiefly for its wool, because it matures slowly and its meat (mutton) has generally of poor quality, excepting the related South African Mutton Merino and Merinofleischschaf derivative breeds.
 As noted above, this is changing.
 The wool is tightly crimped and springy.
 Staples are commonly 2.5–4 inches (65–100 mm).
 A merino produces 7–13 lb (4.5–6 kg) of unwashed wool in one year.
 Merino wool is generally less than 24.5 micrometres (microns) in diameter.
 Fine merino wool is less than 21.5 µm and extra-fine merino is under 19.5 µm

-INCREDIBLE MERINO WOOL YARN, I'd recommend checking out our madelinetosh line of yarn, or artyarns or malabrigo yarn, all of which produce high quality merino yarns for knitting.
+WANT INCREDIBLE MERINO WOOL YARN, or looking for a discontinued yarn like Morehouse Yarn?
+I'd recommend checking out our madelinetosh line of yarn, or artyarns or malabrigo yarn, all of which produce high quality merino yarns for knitting.

 The term "merino" is widely employed in the textile industries with very varied meanings.
 Originally it was restricted to denote the wool of the merino sheep reared in Spain, but owing to the superiority of Australian and New Zealand wools the term now has broader use.
 In the dress-goods and knitting trades the term "merino" still implies an div made from the very best soft wool.
 "Merino" is sometimes employed to mean knitwear produced with a special worsted yarn made of 100% wool.